syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 {% highlight vb %}
 Dim files As HttpFileCollection = HttpContext.Current.Request.Files
 If files.Count = 0 Then Return

+'Loads an existing Excel document stream
 Using stream As Stream = files(0).InputStream
       Using engine As ExcelEngine = New ExcelEngine() Dim application As IApplication = engine.Excel

-          application.ChartToImageConverter = New ChartToImageConverter()
+          'Initializes the ChartToImageConverter for converting charts during Excel to PDF conversion application.ChartToImageConverter = New ChartToImageConverter()
           application.ChartToImageConverter.ScalingMode = ScalingMode.Normal

+          'Creates an instance of the ExcelToPDFConverter
-          Using excelToPDFConverter As ExcelToPdfConverter = New ExcelToPdfConverter(stream) Using pdfDocument As PdfDocument = excelToPDFConverter.Convert()
+          Using excelToPDFConverter As ExcelToPdfConverter = New ExcelToPdfConverter(stream)

+             'Converts Excel document into PDF document
+              Using pdfDocument As PdfDocument = excelToPDFConverter.Convert()

-                  pdfDocument.Save("ExcelToPDF.pdf", HttpContext.Current.Response, HttpReadType.Save)
+                 'Saves the PDF document to response stream pdfDocument.Save("ExcelToPDF.pdf", HttpContext.Current.Response, HttpReadType.Save)
                   pdfDocument.Close(True)

               End Using
           End Using
       End Using